 During service, MFA Members create professional objectives to help meet site needs and MFAP project performance measures.
 These objectives and performance measures are a part of MFA’s project-wide commitment to fulfilling AmeriCorps grant requirements.

-MFA Fellows report monthly on the progress of objectives and performance measures by completing online reporting forms and discussing data and impacts at site visits.
+MFA Fellows report monthly on the progress of objectives and performance measures by completing a google spreadsheet form and discussing data and impacts at site visits.
+Each fellow has a unique monthly reporting form.

 MFA Fellows will also have projects and tasks assigned by the Site Supervisors that have been previously approved by MFA Supervisors.